snexus/nlp-question-answering-system/README.md

 *Work In Progress*

 This repository contains an implementation of the question-answering system.
-The main goal of the project is to learn working with 🤗 Transformers architecture by replacing the default head with a custom head suitable for the task, and fine-tuning using custom data.
+The main goal of the project is to learn working with 🤗 transformers architecture by replacing the default head with a custom head suitable for the task, and fine-tuning using custom data.
+In addition, the project tries to improve on ability to recognise tricky (impossible) questions which are part of SQuAD 2.0 dataset.
+This project **doesn't use** QA task head coming with HuggingFace transformers, but creates the head architecture from scratch.
+The same architecture is used to fine-tune 2 models, as described below.

 The QA system is built using several sub-components:
 * HuggingFace's DistilBERT transformer with custom head, fine-tuned on SQuAD v2.0, using only possible questions.
 * HuggingFace's DistilBERT transformer with custom head, fine-tuned on SQuAD v2.0, using both - possible and non-possible questions.
 * Inference component, combining the output of both models.

+The logic behind training two models - the former is a conditional model, trained only on correct question/answers pairs, while the latter additionally includes tricky questions with answers that can't be find in the context.
+The idea is that combining output of both models will improve discrimination ability of impossible questions.

 ## Installation and running